giantswarm/docs/src/content/ui-api/kubectl-gs/get-appcatalogs.md

 To inspect a cluster's main custom resource in YAML notation, add the `--output yaml` flag (or `-o yaml` in short) to the command.

 The following example command would print the main resource for cluster `ab12c`.
-It would return the [App Catalog]({{< relref "/ui-api/management-api/crd/appcatalogs.application.giantswarm.io.md" >}}) resource.
+It would return the [AppCatalog]({{< relref "/ui-api/management-api/crd/appcatalogs.application.giantswarm.io.md" >}}) resource.

 ```nohighlight
 kubectl gs get appcatalogs giantswarm --output yaml